qoolixiloop/qool-github_app-loop/README.md

 --------
 --------

-# Building GuitHubApp tutghapp-set-up-yr-dev-env with Ruby containing GitHub WebHooks
+# Using github-app-template: Building my own GitHub App "tutghapp-set-up-yr-dev-env" with Ruby containing GitHub WebHooks

 The steps below are a summary of this tutorial: